laioespinheira/DA_case_study_cyclist/README.md

 # 1.0 Introduction

 We are a data analyst on a bike-share company named Cyclist which is based in Chicago, IL.
-It was launched in 2016 and has since then grown exponetially.
+It was launched in 2016 and has since then grown exponentially.
 It has a fleet of 5,824 bicycles that are geotracked and locked into a network of 692 stations across Chicago.
 The company has flexibility in its pricing plans with them being: single-ride passes, full-day passes, and annual memberships.
 Customers who purchase single-ride or full-day passes are referred to as casual riders.
 Customers who purchase annual memberships are Cyclistic members.

 # 2.0 Scenario